 Day 6 – 7 – Tarutao National Park – Koh Lipe

 The stretch of sea that separates Koh Lanta from our next destination is the longest sailing stretch.
 Then you will take the opportunity to relax on deck as you sail downwind to the group of islands part of the Tarutao Marine National Park.
 It is an enchanting archipelago protected by a coral reef with postcard beaches, varied fauna and lush vegetation populating these paradisiacal islands.
-The Tarutao park has an area of over 1400 square kilometers and the main starting point for exploring the park is the island of Koh Tarutao.
+The Tarutao park has an area of

 Koh Adang is our landing place.
 Enjoy diving, snorkeling, beaches and kayaking.
 Explore along the rocks and crevices or hunt for treasure on the beach.
 The small gypsy village at the southern tip of Koh Adang is worth a visit to meet some locals and buy fresh fish.

 If time permits, a visit to nearby Koh Lipe is a must, also an island part of the National Park and still underdeveloped.
 There are lovely white sand beaches, clear waters, coral reefs with hard and soft corals, and abundant marine life such as turtles, stingrays and schools of multicolored fish.